Skip to main content

 Examines the nature of law, law makers, and law appliers; the determinants of law-making; and the societal impact of law.
 Prerequisite: PS 101, six hours of Political Science credit, or consent of instructor.

-Examines the global process of democratization, with special attention to gains and failures in selected areas since 1974.
+Examines the origin and development of Latin American political institutions.
 Prerequisite: PS 240 or PS 241, six hours of Political Science credit, or consent of instructor.

 PS 377 - Topics Contemp Pol Theory